zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > TODO: Provide more information about these in greater detail.

-Three recognized authentication methods are:
+Three recognized authentication schemes are:

 inherent:peer_uid
 : Attempt to authenticate based on the the application's